OpenNLPLab/lra/README.md

 # LRA

-The code base for LRA experiments, the code is based on [S4](https://github.com/HazyResearch/state-spaces).
+The codebase for LRA experiments, which is based on [S4](https://github.com/HazyResearch/state-spaces).